flutter/website/animations/staggered-animations/index.md

 -->
 <div class="embed-container"><iframe src="https://www.youtube.com/embed/0fFvnZemmh8?rel=0" frameborder="0" allowfullscreen></iframe></div>

-In the video, you see the following animation on a single widget, which begins as a bordered blue square with slightly rounded corners.
+In the video, you see the following animation of a single widget, which begins as a bordered blue square with slightly rounded corners.
-In sequential order, the square:
+The square runs through changes in the following order:

-* Fades in
+1. Fades in
-* Widens
+1. Widens
-* Becomes taller while moving upwards
+1. Becomes taller while moving upwards
-* Transforms into a bordered circle
+1. Transforms into a bordered circle
-* Changes color to orange
+1. Changes color to orange

-After running forwards, the animation runs in reverse.
+After running forward, the animation runs in reverse.

 <aside class="alert alert-info" markdown="1">
-**New to Flutter?**
+**New to Flutter?**<br>
-You should first understand how to create a layout using Flutter’s widgets.
+This page assumes you know how to create a layout using Flutter’s widgets.
 For more information, see [Building Layouts in Flutter](/tutorials/layout/).
 </aside>